Ready for school

 At school, it will help them to join in with activities and interact with their teacher, in small groups and as part of the whole class.

-Developing good attention and concentration skills at home will support them get ready for the classroom.
+Developing good attention and concentration skills at home will support them to get ready for the classroom.

 Top Tip